KEXS (AM): History

-In August 1968, KEXS first signed on the air as a daytime-only station.
-It broadcast at just 250 watts in its early years and served as a community-based radio station for Excelsior Springs, playing country music and airing local news.
-In recent decades, the station played Southern Gospel music.
+KEXS first signed on the air in August 1968, operating as a daytime-only station, licensed to Excelsior Springs, Missouri.
+In its early years, the station broadcast at a low power of just 250 watts and served as a local community station for Excelsior Springs, featuring a format of country music and local news.
+In recent decades, prior to its current format, the station featured Southern Gospel music.